flameshot-org/flameshot-org.github.io/content/docs/guide/windows-help.md

 +++

-In this page you can find possible solutions for issues on Windows.
-This page probably needs frequent update, so if something was outdate, please [report it here](https://github.com/flameshot-org/flameshot-org.github.io/issues/new).
+On this page you can find possible solutions for issues on Windows.
+This page probably needs frequent updates, so if something is outdated, please [report it here](https://github.com/flameshot-org/flameshot-org.github.io/issues/new).

 # Keyboard shortcuts